 The History of Chiropractic…

-Dr Andrew Timbs, chiropractor, and the team at Purity Chiropractic, Peregian Beach, feel it’s important that our clinic members understand the history behind our passion.
+Dr Andrew Timbs, chiropractor, and the team at Purity Chiropractic, Peregian Springs, feel it’s important that our clinic members understand the history behind our passion.
 So here’s a brief history of the practice…

 The institution of chiropractic has come under constant scrutiny since it began in 1895.
 Daniel David Palmer performed the first ever chiropractic adjustment on a then partially deaf janitor.
 Daniel David (DD) Palmer was a Canadian born teacher, who at the time was studying the cause and effect of disease.
 DD Palmer’s first chiropractic patient was Harvey Lillard.
 Mr. Lillard was a janitor working in the same building who had complained of hearing problems for over 17 years.